Doing feature or product prioritization is no joke. Most product managers believe that product prioritization is more of an art than science.

 - Harder to adopt in big organizations with large pipeline harder to adopt

 The Kano model is another effective prioritization framework you can use for your team.
-Overall, it focuses on prioritizing features based on their likelihood to delight customer.
+Overall, it focuses on prioritizing features based on their likelihood to delight customers.
 In essence, the primary difference between this model and others is that this one uses a “Value vs. Satisfaction” graph.
 You view each potential feature through the lens of customer delight.

-It’s a bit complicated than the other prioritization methods but it’s well worth it since it can help you uncover some amazing insights when you’re stuck.
+It’s a bit more complicated than the other prioritization methods but it’s well worth it since it can help you uncover some amazing insights when you’re stuck.

 You can classify your product’s new features based on the following three categories and emotional responses:

 - Basic Features - The basic features are the foundation of your product, and they’re what the customer typically expects from it.
-Not having the foundation inplace is dissatisfying.
+Not having the foundation in place is dissatisfying.
 If you’re missing the key pieces in your product, schedule them as soon as possible.

 - Attractive Features - These features trigger feelings of satisfaction and delight, but users are not dissatisfied if the feature is not included.
 These features fall more in what they don’t know they need yet bucket.